dialex/start-testing/docs/tools/dev-methodologies.md

 For every feature or acceptance criteria, repeat this cycle:

-1. Write a list of acceptance criteria to consider a feature done.
+1. Write a list of acceptance criteria to consider a feature done;
-2. Automate those criteria into acceptance tests.
+2. Automate those criteria into acceptance tests;
-3. Run those tests.
-They should fail.
+3. Run those tests -- they should fail;
-4. Decide what code changes are necessary to pass those tests.
+4. Decide what code changes are necessary to pass those tests;
-   1. For each code change, perform the "Red-Green-Refactor" cycle.
+   1. (optional) For each code change, use the "Red-Green-Refactor" cycle;
-5. Run those tests.
-They should pass.
+5. Run those tests -- they should pass.

 These acceptance tests usually cover just the happy path (see [Test types: Acceptance tests]()).